Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/slashing-parameter-configuration.md

 ### allocate

-Operators call this to allocate to their slashable stake(magnitudes) for a given (operator, IStrategy, operatorSet(avs, operatorSetId)) tuple.
-For each strategy param given, it queues magnitude updates to the specified operatorSets which will take effect 21 days from the time of calling.
-This gives stakers 3.5 days to queue withdrawals if they decide
+Operators call this to allocate to their slashable stake (magnitudes) for a given (operator, IStrategy, operatorSet(avs, operatorSetId)) tuple.
+For each adjustment param given, it queues magnitude updates to the specified operatorSets which will take effect 21 days from the time of calling.
+This gives stakers 3.5 days to queue withdrawals if they disagree with the changes to their staking portfolio.

-All allocations in the call summed with all pending allocations must be less than the operator's current nonslashable magnitude in the strategy in order for all pending allocations to be backed stake that will be slashable when the update takes effect.
+All allocations in the call summed with all pending allocations must be less than the operator's current nonslashable magnitude in the strategy in order for all allocations to be backed stake that will be slashable when the update takes effect.

 The function can be called with an EIP1271 signature from the operator or by the operator itself.

 Emits

 1. `MagnitudeUpdated` for each updated (operator, IStrategy, operatorSet)
-2. `NonslashableMagnitudeUpdated` for each Strategy
+2. `NonSlashableMagnitudeUpdated` for each Strategy

 Reverts if